AESTHET1C/Backglass-2-Library/README.md

 * NORM_SCROLL
 * FAST_SCROLL

+`void scrollNumber(long number, byte scroll_speed)` – Same as above, but displays a number rather than an alphanumeric string.

 `void showNumberOfBalls(byte balls)` – Overrides the four decimal points to show the given number of balls.
 The override is cancelled upon calling clearDisplay().

 `void setDecimalPoints(bool a, bool b, bool c, bool d)` – Overrides the four decimal points.
 The override is cancelled upon calling clearDisplay().